-Bereavement allowance: The amount varies with the survivor's age when widowed or when the widowed parent's allowance ends: £111.20 a week (April 2014) if aged 55 or older; a percentage of the full rate if aged 45 to 54.
+Bereavement allowance (contributory): The amount varies with the survivor's age when widowed or when the widowed parent's allowance ends and with the deceased's number of contributions: up to £112.55 a week (April 2016) if aged 55 or older; a percentage of the full rate if aged 45 to 54.
+The allowance is paid for up to 52 weeks after the death.